Phala-Network/phala-wiki-next/content/en-us/general/phala-wallet/set-up-identity.md

 ## Setting an Identity

-Users can set an identity by registering through default fields such as legal name, display name, website, Twitter handle, Riot handle, etc. along with some extra, custom fields for which they would like attestations (see [Judgements](#judgements)).
+Users can set an identity by registering through default fields including:

+* legal name
+* display name
+* website
+* Twitter handle
+* Element (formerly known as Riot) handle

+You can also add extra custom fields for which you can attest.
+Personalized fields are elaborated in the  [judgements](#judgements) section.

-Users must reserve funds in a bond to store their information on chain:` identity_reserve_funds `, and ` identity_field_funds`  per each field beyond the legal name.
-These funds are _locked_, not spent - they are returned when the identity is cleared.
+> Users must reserve funds in a bond to store their information on chain:` identity_reserve_funds `, and ` identity_field_funds`  per each field beyond the legal name.
+These funds are _locked_, can not be spent - they will be returned when the identity is cleared.
+>

-These amounts can also be extracted by querying constants through the [Chain state constants](https://polkadot.js.org/apps/#/chainstate/constants) tab on polkadot.js/apps.
+> These amounts can also be extracted by querying constants through the "[Chain state constants](https://polkadot.js.org/apps/#/chainstate/constants)" tab on polkadot.js/apps.

-First, select `identity` as the `selected constant query`.

-Then on the right-hand side, you can select the constants that you would like to view and add them onto the webpage by clicking the "plus" icon at the end of the bar.
+### Getting Started

+1. To get started, head over to your [My Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkhala-api.phala.network%2Fws#/accounts) tab of Khala (Switch to "Khala Network" -> "Accounts").

-Each field can store up to 32 bytes of information, so the data must be less than that.
+>Each field can store up to 32 bytes of information, so the data must be less than that.
 When inputting the data manually through the [Extrinsics UI](https://polkadot.js.org/apps/#/extrinsics), a [UTF8 to bytes](https://onlineutf8tools.com/convert-utf8-to-bytes) converter can help.

-The easiest way to add the built-in fields is to click the gear icon next to your account and select "Set on-chain identity".
+2. Click the gear icon next to your account and select "Set on-chain identity".

 <p align="center">
   <a href="https://polkadot.js.org/apps/#/explorer">